Frequently Asked Questions

 What are the acceptance procedures based upon?

+In the fall of 2013 the University changed to an objective system.
+For students starting ISU prior to this time, the goal system classes will be used in the admission criteria.
 Applicants are ranked according to overall academic grade point average (GPA) from the 22 pre-professional courses.
 The ranking of students is accomplished as follows:

 1. Points are awarded for grades in each of the following pre-professional courses: